HazyResearch/CaffeConTroll/README.md

 * Step 4.
 Copy config.sample to .config and edit .config to contain your paths.

 * Step 5.
-Build the executable and its test.
+Build the executable.

+> make

+* Step 6.
+(Optional) If you want tests, you need to install Google's testing infrastructure, glog and gtest, as with Caffe.

-> make && make test
+make test

 It's good on a laptop, on a server, or for a snack.
 It is unclear whether CcT can [smell the